-The main thing holding the cannabis industry back is access to capital, according to Cresco Labs Inc (OTCQX:CRLBF) CEO Charlie Bachtell.
+The main thing holding the cannabis industry back is access to capital, according to Cresco Labs Inc CRLBF CEO Charlie Bachtell.

 Bachtell, who took over Joe Caltabiano’s duties in March, discussed a variety of marijuana-related topics with The Associated Press in a recent interview.

 “The main thing holding the industry back is access to capital that would allow the infrastructure to be built, that then creates the growth, the jobs, the revenue,” he said.
 And the biggest challenge that cannabis businesses face today is “it’s difficult to capitalize it.” (h/t NBC Chicago).

 From his perspective, cannabis is in a “very good position,” considering the SAFE Banking Act — poised to allow banks to cooperate with licensed marijuana companies — has supporters “on both sides of the aisle… even at the federal level.”

 Since its inception in 2013, Chicago-based Cresco Labs has expanded to 15 production facilities across nine states.
 The company currently owns 19 dispensaries and holds 29 retail licenses.

 In May, Cresco boosted its cultivation and manufacturing capacities by expanding its greenhouse cultivation area in Brookville, Pennsylvania, from 22,000 square-feet to 88,000 square-feet.